 The more time we spend on Urupukapuka Island, the more we love it, and we can’t wait to return.

-From December to April you can rent kayaks and standup paddleboards at Otehei Bay from Bay of Islands Kayaks, which would be an amazing way to explore the coastline.
-Rentals cost from $25 for a single kayak for one hour, $35 for a double kayak, and $30 for a paddleboard.
+From November to early April you can rent kayaks and standup paddleboards at Otehei Bay from Bay of Islands Kayaks, which would be an amazing way to explore the coastline.

 Urupukapuka Island Camping

 We’re not campers, but I am so tempted to camp here and have more time on this gorgeous island.

 We didn’t see any campers in March or May, but it is very popular during the summer holidays (Christmas to late January).
 February would be the ideal month to camp—much quieter but the weather is still warm.

 Bookings are essential, facilities are limited (a composting toilet and cold outdoor shower), and it costs $15 per adult per night.